krise3/hrext07-my-cruddy-app/README.md

 #### Sub-UI/X
 - [ ] Create a data structure to hold a matrix representing notes to play at an interval
-- [ ] Create a function that iterates through the matrix and executes instructions based on the condition of an element
+- [ ] Utilize Web Audio API's built-in rendering thread coordinate system to create a clock for functions to be executed
 - [ ] Create functions that store and interact with matrix data structures in local storage
   - [ ] Creation and saving of sequences to storage
   - [ ] Loading and reading of sequences from storage